techsoft3d/he_qt_basic_view/README.md

 ![](media/image18.emf)

-The coordinate data is provided as a C-style array- that is, it’s a pointer to an array of doubles, of a specified length.
+The coordinate data is provided as a C-style array - that is, it’s a pointer to an array of doubles, of a specified length.
 The size will always be evenly divisible by 3.

 The next task it to obtain the data associated with the concrete tessellation type.